 During questions, Fry said, "We are still looking for all pieces of evidence.
 But we are still looking for the weapon, and I will say we have found an Elantra."

-In a statement to CNN, law enforcement sources said that Kohberger's DNA was found at the scene of the crime, and the white Hyundai Elantra that was being sought in connection to the crime was found outside his home.
+CNN, law enforcement sources said that Kohberger's DNA was found at the scene of the crime, and the white Hyundai Elantra that was being sought in connection to the crime was found outside his home.

 While police led the public to believe they had no suspects, they were tracking him using his car, the outlet reported.
 An FBI surveillance team reportedly watched him for four days while Idaho State Police and Moscow Police worked on an arrest warrant for first-degree murder, reported the Daily Mail